-1. Summary information School ol Springfield Juniors Academic Year 2018-19 Total PP budget £140,860 Date of most recent PP Review January 2019 Total number of pupils 347 Number of pupils eligible for PP 103 Date for next internal review of this strategy Sept 2019
+1. Summary information School Springfield Juniors Academic Year 2019-20 Total PP budget £141,240 Date of most recent PP Review Sept 2019 Total number of pupils 346 Number of pupils eligible for PP 107 Date for next internal review of this strategy Sept 2020

-2. Attainment 2018 (Based on year 6 results) Springfield figures for pupils e ligible for PP National figures for pupils not eligi ble for PP % achieving expectations in reading 94% % achieving expectations in reading 73% % achieving expectations in writing 94% % achieving expectations in writing 79% % achieving expectations in maths 94% % achieving expectations in maths 76% Progress measure in reading -0.5 Progress measure in reading 0.3 Progress measure in writing 1.4 Progress measure in writing 0.2 Progress measure in maths 2.3 Progress measure in maths 0.3
+2. Attainment 2019 (Year 6 results) Springfield figures for pupils eligible for PP (2019) National figures for pupils not eligible for PP (2018) % achieving expectations in reading 84% % achieving expectations in reading 73% % achieving expectations in writing 79% % achieving expectations in writing 79% % achieving expectations in maths 74% % achieving expectations in maths 76% Progress measure in reading 0.3 Progress measure in reading 0.3 Progress measure in writing -1.0 Progress measure in writing 0.2 Progress measure in maths 0.9 Progress measure in maths 0.3

-3. Ba 3.
-Barriers to future attainment (for pupils eligible for PP, including high ability) In-sch In-school barriers (issues to be addressed in school, such as poor oral language skills) Α. A. Some pupils may not working at an age related level and have conceptual gaps or misconceptions. В. Some pupils may have limited speech and language skills which can impact upon learning.
-C. In some cases, learning skills may need developing, eg organisation, commitment, resilience.
-Externa al barriers (issues which also require action outside school, such as low attendance rates) D. In some cases, consistent attendance and punctuality.
-E. In some cases, access to resources, such as books, libraries and life experiences.
+3. Bar 3.
+Barriers to future attainment (for pupils eligible for PP, including high ability) In-scho In-school barriers (issues to be addressed in school, such as poor oral language skills) A. A. Some pupils may not working at an age related level and have conceptual gaps or misconceptions.
+B. Some pupils may have limited speech and language skills which can impact upon learning.
+C. .
+In some cases, learning skills may need developing, eg organisation, commitment, resilience.
+Externa barriers (issues which also require action outside school, such as low attendance rates) D. In some cases, consistent attendance and punctuality.
+E. E. In some cases, access to resources, such as books, libraries and life experiences.
 F. In some cases, a lack of regular routines including home reading, homework, spellings and having correct equipment in school.